 The Odin Lite is not really comparable to the Steam Deck in terms of games.
 Odin falls into the retro gaming handhelds category.
 It is Android-based, letting you play Nintendo, Sega, and Sony ROM games on the go.

-The Deck is a true portable game console, letting you play over 4,500 games from the Steam library.
-Plus, it also supports EmuDeck, which is its own emulator platform that is compatible with the Deck.
+The Deck is a portable game console, letting you play over 4,500 games from the Steam library.
+Plus, it also supports EmuDeck, which is its emulator platform that is compatible with the Deck.
 With a few extra steps, you can duplicate the use of the Odin Lite and far expand it with a huge library of real AAA games.

 Anbernic Win600 vs Steam Deck